-Tips for keeping your MIDAS secureOur web based room booking and resource scheduling software provides a number of security features and settings, and there's plenty users, administrators and system/network administrators alike can do to make and your MIDAS system more secure!
+Tips for keeping your MIDAS system secureOur web based room booking and resource scheduling software provides a number of security features and settings, and there's plenty users, administrators and system/network administrators alike can do to make your MIDAS booking system more secure!

 For system/network administrators:

 Install MIDAS on your internal intranet to prevent access from the outside worldIf MIDAS is only to be used internally by your own staff when they are in work, and there's no requirement for your booking information to be accessed by others remotely/off site/at home, then consider installing MIDAS on your own internal local Intranet/corporate LAN, rather than on a publicly accessible external web server.